Come an' Get It

-Come an' Get It is the fourth studio album by the English hard rock band Whitesnake, released in 1981.
+Come an' Get It is the fourth studio album by the British rock band Whitesnake, released in 1981.
 It was, at the time, Whitesnake's highest-charting release in the UK, hitting No. 2 and being kept off the top spot by Adam and the Ants' Kings of the Wild Frontier.

 "Don't Break My Heart Again" and "Would I Lie to You" were released as singles, the former making the UK Top 20.

 The album received a CD release on 8 April 1988 in the UK.
 EMI remastered the album in 2007, adding six bonus tracks, mainly rough mixes.